haridas/haridas.github.com/src/articles/callback-hell-or-not.rst

 Eg: here we can avoid two calls if we keep the information of a person in a redis HASH set.

-This will greatly reduce the nested structure.
+This will reduce the nested structure.

 .. code-block:: js